Anapanasati: Active breathing, passive breathing

 Ānāpānasati is most commonly practiced with attention centered on the breath, without any effort to change the breathing.

-In the throat singing prevalent amongst the Buddhist monks of Tibet and Mongolia, the long and slow outbreath during chanting is the core of the practice.
-The sound of the chant also serves to focus the mind in one-pointed concentration (samadhi), while the sense of self dissolves as awareness becomes absorbed into a realm of pure sound.
+In the throat singing practiced by some Buddhist monks in Tibet and Mongolia, the long and slow exhalation during chanting is the core of the practice.
+The sound of the chant also serves to focus the mind in one-pointed concentration (samadhi), while the sense of self dissolves as awareness becomes absorbed in a realm of pure sound.

 In some Japanese Zen meditation, the emphasis is upon maintaining "strength in the abdominal area" (Chinese: dantian; Japanese: tanden) and slow deep breathing during the long outbreath, again to assist the attainment of a mental state of one-pointed concentration.
 There is also a "bamboo method", during which time one inhales and exhales in punctuated bits, as if running one's hand along the stalk of a bamboo tree.

-Pranayama, or Yogic breath control, is very popular in traditional and modern forms of Yoga.

 Scientifically demonstrated benefits

 The practice of focusing one's attention changes the brain in ways to improve that ability over time; the brain grows in response to meditation.
-Meditation can be thought of as mental training, similar to learning to ride a bike or play a piano.
+Meditation can be thought of as mental training, similar to learning to ride a bike or play the piano.

 Meditators experienced in focused attention meditation (of which ānāpānasati is one type) showed a decrease in habitual responding in a 20-minute Stroop test, which, as suggested by Richard Davidson and colleagues, may illustrate a lessening of emotionally reactive and automatic responding behavior.
 It has been scientifically demonstrated that ānāpānasati enhances connectivity in the brain.

 In the Theravada tradition

-Abhidhamma

-The Abhidhamma literature discerns sixteen stages – or contemplations – of ānāpānasati.
-These are divided into four tetrads (i.e., four groups of four).
-The first four steps involve focusing the mind on breathing, which is the 'body-conditioner' (kāya-sankhāra).
-The second tetrad involves focusing on the feelings (vedanā), which are the 'mind-conditioner' (citta-sankhāra).
-The third tetrad involves focusing on the mind itself (citta), and the fourth on 'mental qualities' (dhamma).
-(Compare right mindfulness and satipatthana.)

-Any anapanasati meditation session should progress through the stages in order, beginning at the first, whether the practitioner has performed all stages in a previous session or not.
+The sixteen steps